Motherboard: Integrated peripherals

 With the steadily declining costs and size of integrated circuits, it is now possible to include support for many peripherals on the motherboard.
-By combining many functions on one PCB, the physical size and total cost of the system may be reduced; highly integrated motherboards are thus especially popular in small form factor and budget computers.
+By combining many functions on one PCB, the physical size and total cost of the system may be reduced; highly-integrated motherboards are thus especially popular in small form factor and budget computers.
+The integrated peripherals may also be called onboard devices.